 When designing and installing a safety system, performing both a safety system verification and a safety system validation are critical steps in the machine safety lifecycle to ensure that the safety devices work as intended.
 Skipping these steps could leave fault conditions unprotected, leading to possible harm in the workplace.

 Matrix Technologies is one of the largest independent process design, industrial automation, engineering, and manufacturing operations management companies in North America.
-To learn more about our safety verification and validation services, contact Carl Bohman, FS Engineer (TUV Rheinland).
+To learn more about our safety verification and validation services, contact Carl Bohman, PE, FS Senior Project Engineer (TUV Rheinland).

 Learn More About: